Enrolling your employees

 - For employees with a completed employee application form processed

 After we've received and processed the Employee Application Form, the contributions will be invested according to the valid investment option specified by the employee on the application form.

-A 'Notice of Participation' (or an 'MPF Membership Certificate' before 1 August 2015) and an enrolment confirmation notice in sealed a envelope will normally be sent to you for distribution to your employees.
-Please distribute the documents to your employees within 7 business days upon receipt.
+A 'Notice of Participation' (or an 'MPF Membership Certificate' before 1 August 2015) and an enrolment confirmation notice will be sent to your employees.

 A Member Benefit Statement will be delivered to your employee directly.

 Remark: Contributions and/or any transfer-in monies will be invested in accordance with the DIS, then the DIS will be effected automatically if your employees do not make a fund choice or do not provide a valid investment option when we process the contribution allocation.
 The DIS aims to balance the long term effects of risk and return through investing in 2 constituent funds, namely the Core Accumulation Fund and the Age 65 Plus Fund, according to the pre-set allocation percentages at different ages.
 The DIS will manage investment risk exposure by automatically reducing the exposure to higher risk assets and correspondingly increasing the exposure to lower risk assets as the member gets older.

 - Enrol your employees within the regulatory deadlines to avoid penalties for failing to comply with MPF legislative requirements.

 - Ensure the information provided on the Employee Application Form is complete and accurate, and signed by both the employer and employee.